It was a beautiful day to be a Boston Marathoner

 Overcoming the fearsome currents of the Drake Passage and facing gusts of battering wind, you run at the far end of the world, in a land of magical beryl glaciers, while colonies of penguins leap in ice-dappled waters.

-Race to the Brandenburg gate: the fastest marathon, in Berlin
+Race to the Brandenburg gate.
+The fastest marathon: Berlin

 We ran forty-two kilometers through the streets of Berlin, ending up through the iconic Brandenburg Gate, and witnessed Eliud Kipchoge stop the timer at two hours, one minute and nine seconds, the world record at the time.